iamshadmirza/BlogsByShad/blogs/soshace_lesson_13.1/index.md

 ```

 This will install all the required packages and you will see a `node_modules` folder created for you.
-Now, we have run the server and development server simultaneausly as one will serve the requests `yarn run api` and the other one launches dev server for our app `yarn start`.
+Now, we have run the server and development server simultaneously as one will serve the requests `yarn run API` and the other one launches dev server for our app `yarn start`.
 API and dev server both are running on different ports.
-We have to setup redirection in order to avoid any сrossdomain requests.
-Everything that goes to /api will be proxied to your API.
+We have to set up redirection to avoid any сrossdomain requests.
+Everything that goes to /API will be proxied to your API.
 It is now localhost:3001, but later it can be some remote address.
-You set up redirection and will have an access to article from both addresses:
+You set up redirection and will have access to the article from both addresses:

 `http://localhost:3001/api/article`

 `http://localhost:8080/api/article`

 Let's start working on the implementation of API, we don't want to keep using `fixtures.js` with static data.
-At the moment, `api/article` is returning all the articles.
+At the moment, `API/article` is returning all the articles.
 We need to limit the number of articles returned in one request as the number can be huge and we might not need everything at first.
-Moreover, we will make additional requests to get comments seperately.
+Moreover, we will make additional requests to get comments separately.

 ## The Concept: How it works?